Cyclescape FAQ

 We’re working to provide a ambitious platform that enables people to:

-Who will it be available to?
+Who is it available to?

 Local Authorities are also targetted, with a view to enabling campaign groups to work more effectively with LA officers.
+Local Authorities could find Cyclescape useful for obtaining consultation feedback.

 Who has created it?